WATCHDOG(1) General Commands Manual

 3=iiii

-configuration file must be located either in the current user’s
+The watchdog.ini configuration file must be located either in the current user’s

-working directory, the watchdog executable’s folder or subfolder settings
+working directory, the watchdog executable’s folder or subfolder settings,

-or the user home’s ~/.config
+etc or config or the user home’s ~/.config folder or in the /etc folder

 (in this precedence).